Current Research Projects

 2020 HR@Moore Survey of Chief HR Officers

-This year's HR@Moore Survey of Chief HR Officers explores aspects of CEO succession, the CHRO’s role in succession and relationship with the lead director, diversity and inclusion in leadership roles, and the concern among executives for future generations.
+The 2020 HR@Moore Survey of Chief HR Officers explored aspects of CEO succession, the CHRO’s role in succession and relationship with the lead director, diversity and inclusion in leadership roles, and the concern among executives for future generations.
+Three new reports stem from the 2020 survey:

-The CHRO and Culture: Results of the 2019 HR@Moore Survey of Chief HR Officers
+The Chief HR Officer Role: Results of the 2020 HR@Moore Survey of Chief Human Resources Officers

 Please contact CES@moore.sc.edu if interested in participating in our research.